-- Goal #1: The program will prepare graduates to be competent for entry into supervised practice or other post-graduate programs through high quality educational offerings. - Goal #2: The program will prepare graduates who are highly competent to promote a vegetarian diet as a lifestyle option.
+- Goal #1: Program graduates will be competent for entry into supervised practice or other post-graduate programs. - Goal #2: Program graduates will be prepared to promote a vegetarian diet as a lifestyle option.

 1.2 Andrews University DPD - Program Outcomes